sampsyo/home/_drafts/llvm.md

 }
 ```

 There are several kinds of LLVM pass, and we're using one called a *function pass* (it's a good place to start).
-Exactly as you would expect, LLVM invokes that function above with every function it finds in the program we're compiling.
+Exactly as you would expect, LLVM invokes the method above with every function it finds in the program we're compiling.
 For now, all it does is print out the name.

 Details:

-* The `errs()` thing is an LLVM-provided C++ output stream we can use to print to the console
+* That `errs()` thing is an LLVM-provided C++ output stream we can use to print to the console.
 * The function returns `false` to indicate that it didn't modify `F`.
+Later, when we actually transform the program, we'll need to return `true`.

 ### Build It